What is Volume License?

 Do we have a Survey program similar to Survey Monkey or Inquisite?

-- Answer: Old Dominion University has the following software available: Adobe, ESRI, Microsoft Office (Campus Agreement), Other Microsoft Software (contact Site License Administrator), QSR Nvivo (Limited Seats), SAS, IBM SPSS, IBM SPSS Amos (Limited Seats).
-See the chart below for full list:
+- Answer: Old Dominion University has the following software available: Adobe, ESRI, Microsoft Office (Campus Agreement), Other Microsoft Software, QSR Nvivo (Limited Seats), SAS, IBM SPSS, IBM SPSS Amos (Limited Seats).

 Who provides support for all Site License Software?